 The bottom line message of such articles is this: God just wants us all to play nice with one another, to wit, if you oppose a fellow Christian who embraces progressive ideology, you are bringing schism to the Body of Christ, which is a sin.
 Of course, making something sinful is the equivalent of “the nuclear option,” because no one in their right mind wants to be found sinning against God.
 If you want to suppress free speech and critical thinking on any topic, simply try to make that issue a “sin” and, voilá! — your opposition runs for the hills!

 Though such pernicious articles have a patina of being doctrinally sound and scripturally authoritative, not all of us are as gullible as the authors assume, because we are:

 …those who by reason of use have their senses exercised to discern both good and evil. — Hebrews 5:14b

 The sad truth of the matter is a great majority of the Body of Christ in America appears to be composed of a host of under-informed, badly taught, scripturally illiterate, spiritually immature Christians who give lip-service to being followers of Jesus, yet live lives little different from unbelievers, especially when it comes to where we should stand politically.
-Because of this, they cannot tell the difference.

 The Musical Questions